Q / How do you get to Placencia?

 Q / Where are the tours in the area?

 A / There are tour operators to the North and South of the Maya Beach Hotel.
 Some are independent, and some are associated with other resorts.
 Most tour operators will pick you up at the hotel as long as the tours are booked in advance.
 We can recommend those who do, if you want to save a little transportation cost.
-Read about tours and activities.
+Any tour that you would like to do can be arranged by our Front Desk staff.

 Hotel services & policies